 - Auxiliary or body hair Pubic hair.

-Hair also helps in differentiating between sex of human.
-Male hairs are Coarser, darker, thicker and female hair is long, fine and silky.
+Hair also helps in differentiating between sex of humans.
+Male hairs are Coarser, darker, and thicker while female hair is long, fine, and silky.
 Hair also includes Human DNA that helps in concluding if a particular strand belongs to a suspect or not.

 Soil can provide important information during criminal investigations as transfer evidence because many criminal cases take place under circumstances such that soil transfers to a criminal or victim.
-The variation in soils from place to place makes soil valuable evidence to prove linkage between a suspect and a crime scene.
-Texture of soil varies from place to place.
+The variation in soil from place to place makes the soil a valuable piece of evidence to prove the linkage between a suspect and a crime scene.
+The texture of soil varies from place to place.

 5. Fire Debris

-The basic role of an investigator at a fire scene is twofold: firstly to determine the origin of the fire (the site where the fire began), and secondly to examine closely the site of origin to try and determine what it was that caused a fire to start at or around that location.
+The basic role of an investigator at a fire scene is twofold: firstly to determine the origin of the fire (the site where the fire began), and secondly to examine closely the site of origin to try and determine what it was that caused the ignition at or around that location.